Building a Customer Centric Culture with Annette Pedroza

 Annette Pedroza: (03:37)

 So the first thing is you need leadership, assessing and involvement.
 So you’ve heard before, right?
 The tagline, it has to come from the top.
 And it’s true, it really does.
 I think when employees hear leadership talking about the customer, that’s really important.
-It’s also when they see leaders modelling customer centric behaviours, when they’ve done something that’s maybe not the most cost effective thing, but it’s right by the customer, when they see that, they’re much more likely to follow and be in that same mind frame.
+It’s also when they see leaders modeling customer centric behaviors, when they’ve done something that’s maybe not the most cost effective thing, but it’s right by the customer, when they see that, they’re much more likely to follow and be in that same mind frame.

 Gabe Larsen: (04:09)